 Feedback from those attending was positive.
-Participants particularly liked the non-threatening atmosphere, the Q&A format and the low pressure intimate conversations.
+Participants particularly liked the non-threatening atmosphere, the Q&A format and getting to know members of Council on a more personal level.
+A challenge that arose from the session was keeping discussions within the allotted time.